The Maling Collectors' Society

 • An appearance on BBC Television's "Flog It!" programme, in which we publicised the quality and collectability of Maling

 Please note that the society does not buy, sell or offer valuations.
-For books on Maling, valuation services and dealers, please see our Links page.
+For books on Maling, please see our Links page.